Who is this course for?

 In this lesson you will learn about auto and manual focus, as well as focus points that your camera is capable of utilising.
 You will also develop an understanding of recomposing a shot.

 Exercise: In this exercise in focus points you will explore your cameras focus point options, and with each explore how they affect your ability to focus on a subject.
 You will also get hands on at re-composition.

-Progressing from focussing we move into Shutter Modes, with the primary focus (pun intended) being on single shot and burst mode.
+Progressing from focussing we move into Drive Modes, with the primary focus (pun very much intended) being on single shot and burst mode.

 Exercise: You will explore the use of burst mode and discuss the pros and cons of this shutter mode.

 In the final lesson of the course you will be introduced to the basic principles of composition listed below.
 Each one of these will be discussed and demonstrated.
 While they are not rules to strictly adhere to they should serve as guides to follow at the outset as you increase your understanding of composition over time.

 In the Field Practice Shoot